Pushy Sales: Do You Come Across As Demanding?

 And, how would you feel if they did?
 Pushy sales/ demanding salesmen are a good way to lose a client.

 When people are defined as demanding, it usually means they are especially hard to satisfy according to www.vocabulary.com.
-With that description in mind, is that how you want to be known?
+With that description in mind, is that how you want to be known in business?

 Is This How You Ask?